 - cause swallowing and breathing difficulties

-- lead to hypothyroidism, which can cause problems such as weight gain, dry skin, hair loss, tiredness, intolerance to cold and depression
+- lead to hypothyroidism, which can cause problems like weight gain, dry skin, hair loss, tiredness, intolerance to cold and depression

 - result in stunted growth, intellectual impairment and a lower level of intelligence measured by IQ.

-Severe iodine deficiency in a pregnant or breastfeeding woman might lead to brain damage in her fetus or baby.
+Severe iodine deficiency in a pregnant woman might lead to miscarriage, stillbirth or intellectual disability in her baby.

 Sources of iodine